Sunday, October 22, 2006

 have room for dessert, they may actually order it.
 If you just stuffed

-them with pasta, they'll have a small coffee and leave before they pass
+them with pasta, they'll have a small coffee, a small bill, and leave

 Make eye contact.